PhilipNiedzwiadek/starter-academic/content/authors/admin/_index.md

 highlight_name: false
 ---

-A Designated Accountant seeking data driven solutions for operational financial performance optimization with competencies in Excel, SQL and Python.
-A relentless pursuit of knowledge and operational excellence ignited by a world pandemic.
+A Designated Accountant seeking data driven solutions for operational financial performance optimization with competencies in, but not limited to, Excel, SQL and Python.
+I'm enthusiastic about the potential for a digital future of money where accounting is a multi-disciplinary field built on blockchain and distributed ledger technology.